 - Define the details.
 To maintain a cohesive identity, it’s vital to clearly lay out the qualities that make your brand.
 Consider color scheme, hard-hitting tagline, sales talking points, font styles, product descriptions, and any other language and imagery you’ll use.

 - Get to the point.
 Branding should be more than beautiful — it needs to be meaningful.
 An effective brand expresses the values and benefits of your business and products or services.
-Share what makes your company and product valuable.
+Share what makes your company and product value.

 - Focus on core concepts.
 It’s impossible to add every selling point to each aspect of your brand identity.
 Don’t generalize or water down your message, just highlight a few important attributes.